David397L/CSE-BibTeX-bibliography-styles/README.md

 The initial development goal is to match as closely as possible the description of the style given at https://www.csemanual.org/Tools/CSE-Citation-Quick-Guide.html

+This is the most recent edition of the CSE manual of style.

-Coming soon: csecs.bst, the "citation-sequence" version
+Coming soon: csecs.bst, the "citation-sequence" version.